Chapter 17.76

 5. The application does not comply with any other provision of this chapter.

 1. Streets, Driveways and Parking Areas.
-All private streets, driveways and parking areas for said community apartment projects shall be improved and constructed with a structural section and site dimensions in accordance with the standards of the city and shall be designed to ensure that access for municipal services shall not be denied any dwelling unit therein by reason of deteriorated or impassable private streets, driveways, or parking areas, as determined by the public works director or his/her designee.
+All private streets, driveways and parking areas for said community apartment projects shall be improved and constructed with a structural section and site dimensions in accordance with the standards of the city and shall be designed to ensure that access for municipal services shall not be denied any dwelling unit therein by reason of deteriorated or impassable private streets, driveways, or parking areas, as determined by the public works director.

 2. Compliance with Codes.
 The design, improvement and/or construction of a community housing project shall conform to and be in full accordance with all requirements of all building, fire and housing codes, zoning provisions and other applicable local, state or federal laws or ordinances relating to protection of public health, safety, and welfare, in effect and deemed appropriate by the planning commission at the time of the filing of the tentative map and use permit.
-Also, any violations of the latest adopted edition of the Uniform Housing Code as prepared by the International Conference of Building Officials, or its successor, relating specifically to provisions protecting health and safety of residents, shall be corrected and any equipment or facilities which the building official determines are deteriorated or hazardous, shall be repaired or replaced.
+Also, any violations of the latest adopted edition of the California Building Code, or its successor, relating specifically to provisions protecting health and safety of residents shall be corrected and any equipment or facilities which the building official determines are deteriorated or hazardous shall be repaired or replaced.
 In particular, the developer shall repair or replace any damaged or infested areas in need of repair or replacement as shown in the structural pest report.
-The interpretation of what constitutes a hazard to public health and safety shall be made by the planning director, or his/her designee.
+The interpretation of what constitutes a hazard to public health and safety shall be made by the director.

 3. Separate Metering.
 The consumption of gas and electricity within each dwelling unit shall be separately metered in accordance with the local utility and PUC regulations.
 In all cases, a water shut-off valve shall be provided for each unit.